 Tour guide in Nauru

-Many say there isn’t much to do in Nauru, but YPT can happily design a great itinerary that will have you buys doing stuff throughout your time here.
+Many say there isn’t much to do in Nauru, but YPT will happily design you a stacked itinerary that will have you busy doing stuff throughout your time here.

 Menen Hotel – The most famous hotel in Nauru, boasting a great restaurant, one of the best bars/clubs and a saltwater swimming pool.
-We actually spent our new years eve here. $80-120 per room
+We actually spent our new year’s eve here.

-Budapest Hotel – The newest, most expensive, and cleanest hotel on the island.
-The location here is not great, and you will require transport, or a driver.
-The Budapest Hotel can provide invitation letters for Australian residents. $150-300 per room.
+Budapest Hotel – The newest, cleanest and most expensive hotel on the island.
+The location here is not great, and you will require transport or a driver to get there.
+One bonus is The Budapest Hotel can provide invitation letters for Australian residents.

-There are rumours of a 4th hotel to open soon, near the beachfront, which we shall be monitoring!
+There are rumours of a 4th hotel to opening near the beachfront, which we shall be monitoring!

 Getting a visa for Nauru

-For most nationalities, we can easily arrange a visa to Nauru, which we get pre-approved and you can print prior to your trip.
+For most nationalities, we can easily arrange a visa to Nauru which we can get pre-approved so you can print prior to your trip.